 Robert Phelps started his artistic career by being a decorative painter at Disney, mainly painting interesting scenes and doing caricature work.
 He progressed onto becoming a Fine Artist, doing exhibitions since 1996.
 His subject matter is of vibrant and uniquely coloured figures, both portraits of humans and animals.

-I couldn’t gain access to good quality pictures of Robert Phelps work due to security on the website so I took a screenshot.
-Although the image isn’t a great quality, this painting relates to my project through the use of the goat and a sense of being in an enclosure.
+I couldn’t gain access to good quality pictures of Robert Phelps’s work due to security on the website so I took a screenshot.
+Although the image isn’t of great quality, this painting relates to my project through the use of the goat and a sense of being in an enclosure.
 I particularly feel that the combinations of bright and dark colours create a great balance and makes the image very captivating.
 The painting is simple and yet built up in areas such as the goat’s face of different tones of the same colour which add depth and detail and makes it look like real fur despite the painting being abstract.

 Although this painting has a lot more realistic colours, it still has small strokes of colour which add depth and make the audience want to spend more time looking at the painting.
-An interesting quality of Robert Phelps work is the range of backgrounds and environments which the animals are in, making me wonder if he has a lot of access to different animal attractions or whether he works from photographs.
+An interesting quality of Robert Phelps’s work is the range of backgrounds and environments in which the animals are, making me wonder if he has a lot of access to different animal attractions or whether he works from photographs.
 I find the use of green in the goat’s fur works well with the brown colour and I feel I could apply this to my own work as I tend to stick to quite simple colour schemes and the additions of small areas of colour could make my work a lot more effective.